Female Packing List

 How to Pack for Long-Term Travel

-I will have a more detailed post on how to pack for long term travel which will take you through my successful packing technique but in short, my best tip is to roll your clothes, as opposed to fold.
+I will have a more detailed post on how to pack for long-term travel which will take you through my successful packing technique but in short, my best tip is to roll your clothes, as opposed to folding.
 This creates more space and fewer wrinkles.
 Pack similar clothes in separate bags.

 Packing Cubes and Alternatives

 Many travellers use packing cubes to organise their clothes.
 Some packing cubes have a vacuum technique which squishes your clothes down to nothing, this saves lots of room but causes wrinkles (there are no irons on the road!)

 I have not invested in cubes because I found large sandwich bag type bags in an army store for super cheap.
 I separate my tops and bottoms and pack away in these bags.
 I also carry cute makeup bags from Primark (low-cost European shop, similar to Forever 21 but cheaper) which I pack my underwear and swimwear into (see contents of my backpack in image below).
 I read that Primark packing cubes now exist so may be worth a dig for future trips.

 Long-Term Female Travel Packing List